 6. Dendi LIS

 Dendi provides a modern, cloud-native laboratory information system LIS platform built for clinical labs.
 It offers features like audit trails, document management, and lab instruments integration.
-However, its pricing structure may be a concern for smaller labs operating on tighter budgets.
+While users appreciate that the software is "really easy, fast, and clean" compared to larger systems like Epic, there are notable limitations.

 7. Labgen LIS